WebSky-CITA/XGPaint.jl/docs/src/sz.md

 # The Sunyaev–Zeldovich Effect

-Let's make some maps of the Sunyaev-Zeldovich (SZ) effect.
+Let's make some maps of the thermal Sunyaev-Zeldovich (SZ) effect.
 First, let's load up the example halo catalog included in this package.
 These will be automatically downloaded the first time you load them.

 ```@example tsz
 using XGPaint, Plots